Tejas-Ladhani/App/README.md

 # Counter Count App

-App for countings points for two different teams playing against each other.
+App for counting points for two different teams playing against each other.

 ## Buttons